Get Involved

 The Carolina Center for Public Service connects the energy and expertise of both the University and the community to provide students, faculty and staff with deep and transformative experiences.
 Through engaged scholarship and service, we work together to create collaborative and interdisciplinary solutions to local and global challenges.

-Publicizing service events and BPSS Social Media
+Publicizing service events

 Platforms for finding local service opportunities